TLI White Paper: Freight Brokerage

 The freight brokerage industry has evolved over nearly five decades, with Translogistics (TLI) establishing itself over three decades ago in 1994.
 This white paper aims to discuss a guide to assessing potential freight broker vendors and the benefits of freight brokerage.

-The freight brokerage industry has evolved over nearly five decades, with Translogistics (TLI) establishing
+The freight brokerage industry has evolved over the past three decades, with Translogistics (TLI) establishing itself in 1994.
+Since then, TLI has experienced steady growth, punctuated with major service and technology upgrades.

 Selecting the ideal freight broker involves careful consideration as not all brokers offer the same level of